schedule your appointment today. Call: (719) 338-1022

 To get started, you’ll first need to obtain a CDL Permit for $14 at your local Bureau of Motor Vehicles.
 To receive your permit, you’ll need two forms of ID and proof of lawful presence in the US, proof of current Colorado residential address (utility bill, bank statement, etc), be at least 18 years of age, have proof of your Social Security Number, have a current DOT medical examination, and pass the required CDL knowledge tests.

 CDL Testing in Colorado is no longer done at the Driver’s License branches.
 The CDL Skills Test is now administered through third-party testing centers, such as Colorado CDL Testing which are licensed by the State of Colorado CDL Compliance to provide third party Colorado CDL testing.
-Once you have your permit, you’ll want to schedule an appointment by CLICKING HERE or calling (719) 338-1550.
+Once you have your permit and have waited the required 14 days, you’ll want to schedule an appointment by CLICKING HERE or calling (719) 338-1022

 In order to obtain a CDL you will be required to pass a pre-trip vehicle inspection test, basic vehicle control test, and an on-road driving test.
 You will be tested to see if you know whether your vehicle is safe to drive, you must be able to control its speed and direction, and finally pass an extensive on-road driving test including topics such as seeing, communicating, managing space, seeing hazards, and more.

 Welcome to ColoradoCDLTesting.com!
-We are your new premier CDL Skills testing facility located right here in Colorful Colorado Springs, CO where we offer the Skills portion of your CDL licensing process.
+We are your premier CDL Skills testing facility located right here in Colorful Colorado Springs, CO where we offer the Skills portion of your CDL licensing process.
+Test Site: located at 4330 Mark Dabling Blvd “Budweiser Facility”

 A Commercial Driver’s License (CDL) is required in the United States to operate any type of vehicle which has a gross vehicle weight rating (GVWR) of 26,001 lb (11,793 kg) or more for commercial use, or transports quantities of hazardous materials that require warning placards under Department of Transportation regulations, or that is designed to transport 16 or more passengers, including the driver.
 This includes (but is not limited to) tow trucks, tractor trailers, and buses.
 Before applying for a Colorado commercial instruction permit, you must first hold a valid Colorado Driver’s License.
 The CDL permit is required before the CDL driving skills test may be administered.
 When both the written and road tests are completed, a CDL can be issued.